mediv0/vue-input-validator/README.md

 # 🛡️ Vue-input-validator [![CodeFactor](https://www.codefactor.io/repository/github/mediv0/vue-input-validator/badge)](https://www.codefactor.io/repository/github/mediv0/vue-input-validator) [![license](https://img.shields.io/github/license/mediv0/vue-input-validator)](https://img.shields.io/github/license/mediv0/vue-input-validator)

 ## What is this package all about?
-Using this package, you can create validation for your inputs without the need for additional settings and only with the help of a single directive.
-You can create custom validation with the help of regex or functions and it will automatically append to your textbox!
+By using this package, you can create input validators only with the help of a single directive without the need for additional settings; You can create a custom validator with the help of regex or functions, and it will automatically append to your textbox!

 - Lightweight (4kb gzipped) ☁️
 - Simple API 🎈